 The first generation of the Apple Pencil was released in 2015, and it was designed to work with the iPad Pro 12.9-inch and the iPad Pro 9.7-inch.
 Later, the Apple Pencil became compatible with the iPad (6th generation) and the iPad mini (5th generation).

-Its, the original iPad, iPad Air, and iPad mini 4 do not support the Apple Pencil, as they lack the necessary hardware for it to work.
+The original iPad, iPad Air, and iPad mini 4 do not support the Apple Pencil, as they lack the necessary hardware to work.

-In 2018, Apple released the second generation of the Apple Pencil, which introduced some new features, including wireless charging and gesture controls.
+In 2018, Apple released the second generation of the Apple Pencil, introducing new features, including wireless charging and gesture controls.